Rates, discounts and monetary transactions

 5.50

-Registration of prenuptial agreements in the marital property register Spouses
+Registration of prenuptial agreements in the matrimonial property register.
+Spouses

-Registration/amendment (choice of law)/termination of prenuptial agreements or registered partnership agreements in the public matrimonial property register Spouses
+Registration/amendment (choice of law)/termination of prenuptial agreements or registered partnership agreements in the matrimonial property register.
+Spouses

-Registration of a declaration of renunciation of marital property in the public marital property register Spouses
+Registration of a declaration of renunciation of marital property in the matrimonial property register.
+Spouses

-Registration of the agreement to terminate the registered partnership in the public matrimonial property register Spouses
+Registration of the agreement to terminate the registered partnership in the matrimonial property register.
+Spouses

 KIK stands for Keten Integratie Kadaster (Cadastral Integration Chain).
 A KIK deed is a deed that is automatically submitted to the Land Registry by the notary.
 This means the cadastral fees for delivery are considerably lower for you, namely €103.50 instead of €181.
 These costs are not borne by the notary but are passed on to the Land Registry.